AnyLog-co/documentation/blockchain commands.md

 blockchain insert where policy = !policy and local = true and blockchain = ethereum
 </pre>

+## Copying policies representing the metadata to the local ledger
+The local representation of the blockchain file is updated continuously if the [blockchain synchronization](./background%20processes.md#blockchain-synchronizer) process is enabled.

 ## Using a local database to host the ledger

 A Master Node maintains the ledger in a local database.
 In addition, any node can keep the local copy of the ledger in a local database.